michaelmassoni/obsidian-soc-toolkit/README.md

 ## Installation

 1. Download the latest release from the releases page
-2. Extract the zip file into your Obsidian vault's `.obsidian/plugins` folder
+2. Create a folder in your Obsidian vault's `.obsidian/plugins` titled "ip-reputation"
+2. Move the downloaded files into this folder
 3. Enable the plugin in Obsidian settings

+This plugin has been submitted for the Obsidian Community Plugins list, once approved this will be streamlined and automatic updates will be available!

 ## Configuration